tianwei-zhang/422parks.com/_posts/2020-11-27-2-Day-Travel-Guide-for-Grand-Canyon-National-Park.md

 Since you get up early to see the sunrise, you probably wake up early.
 Rest or take a nap.
 You can grab lunch at the General Store in **Grand Canyon Market Plaza**.

 When you visit Grand Canyon, don't miss out the **Desert View Drive**.
-Although Mather Point and Yavapai Point are the most convienient, there are plenty of unique view points along Desert View Drive.
+Although Mather Point and Yavapai Point are the most convenient, there are plenty of unique view points along Desert View Drive.
 The best of them is **Lipan Point**.
 You can see how the Colorado River has carved down the earth to form the Grand Canyon, of which you wouldn't see from Mather or Yavapai.

 {% include figure image_path="/assets/img/grand_canyon/grand_canyon_lipan_point.webp" alt="Lipan Point" caption="Lipan Point" %}